 Overall, facility management is important for workplace productivity because it is an easy and efficient way of managing and tracking all the vital information concerning how the business is operated and maintained.
 Without these services and the lead of a facilities manager, then the business can experience increased downtime due to maintenance issues, lower employee morale, and decreased productivity which can result in the loss of revenue and the additional costs of maintenance due to the operations and systems that were not being managed and examined.

-Facility management software helps the company reduce space and maintenance costs while increasing the efficient use of their other assets.
+Facility management software helps the company reduce space and maintenance costs while increasing the efficient use of their other assets, as well as increases productivity.
 Computer aided facility management is an effective solution that allows a facility manager to plan, execute, and monitor all activities.
 These activities include planned preventative maintenance involving the services, space and move management, asset management, standard services, and even long-term planning needs concerning these services and the budgets required to align with the needs of the business.

 Computer aided facilities management can also reduce the amount of inaccuracies that are reported and can help provide the most up to date information that is available.
 All of these factors can lead to reduced costs and greater efficiency in the workplace as well as improved customer service.